- How is YCIS Shanghai unique? What makes YCIS Shanghai special?

 At IB level, students with English or Chinese as their mother tongue take A1 language; for students whose first language is a different language we offer School Supported A1 (the study of world literature).
 If the number of students allows and if required by the IB regulations, the school will employ a dedicated language teacher to offer A1 language to a minimum of five students.

-We recognise the value of our multilingual students and encourage our students to become at least bilingual during their time at YCIS Shanghai.
+We recognise the value of our multilingual students and encourage our students to become at least bilingually focused during their time at YCIS Shanghai.

 Yes.
 For our IGCSE students (Years 10 and 11), external exams for either IGCSE First Language Chinese or IGCSE Foreign Language Chinese are taken after completing the two-year IGCSE course.
 For our IB students (Years 12 and 13), the external exams are IB Chinese A1, A2, B and Ab Initio.
 Examination fees are included in the school fees.